Design-Engineering-voor-Fysici/Design-Engineering-voor-Fysici-Dictaat/book/ontwerpopdrachten/3OntwerpEenTransistor/DEFontwerpopdracht3OntwerpEenTransistor.md

 First, using what you learned in the lecture on tolerances last Monday and the equations given above, we will look at the uncertainty in designing the resistor.
 A source of variation in our process is the sheet resistance ($R_s$­) of the resistor, which strongly depends on the implantation dose and annealing temperature.
 In our process, the sheet resistance can vary ±10%.
 Suppose we want the make sure the uncertainty in the value of $R_{Chip}$ is less than 11%: how accurate (as a percentage) do we have to count the number of 'blocks' we design on the chip?

-Since the uncertainty in $R_{Chip}$ will be at least 10%, an additional uncertainty in $R_{Transistor}$ of less than 5% is neglectable on the final output $V_{out}$.
-Use that any dimensions on the chip can vary due to fluctuations in the exposure energy or resist thickness.
-For the The maximum absolute variation this can give is ± 200 nm of the designed dimensions.
-This holds for both W and L of the transistor.
-Use the equation for the lineair regime.
-Derive what the minimal values of W and L are to make sure that the uncertainty in $R_{Transistor}$ is less than 5%.

 ### Thinking physics
 On the sheet your TA gave you is a table with “problem -> cause -> solution”, where problem is already filled in.
 Given all the above information you should be able to analyse what you should do if you encounter these problems. **Fill in this table and show it to your TA.**